-Albums Revisited: Depeche Mode ‘Ultra.’
+Albums Revisited: Depeche Mode ‘Ultra’ Turns 20.
 Depeche Mode’s 1997 album has been maligned as one of their weaker releases.
-It’s time to set the record straight.
+It’s time to set the record straight for its 20th anniversary.

 I saw Depeche Mode in concert last week.
 The set list was varied (pulling largely from new album Delta Machine) and it was nice to hear Barrel of A Gun and Home.
 Both songs were from their 1997 album Ultra.
 The band doesn’t often revisit Ultra given the lukewarm reception it had upon its release.